SAP/migration-tool-for-cloud-integration/README.md

 To stop the tool, in Terminal or Command Prompt, press `control-C`

+### Natively on BTP using Cloud Foundry, HANA Cloud/PostgresSQL and Work Zone

+This option requires you to have a HANA Cloud database (or you can use Postgres), and a subscription to SAP Work Zone (standard edition)

+*Optional: The default MTA.yaml configuration specifies HANA Cloud.
+To switch to Postgres, do the following:*
+*1. Change package.json hybrid > db > kind to 'postgres'*
+*2. Change mta.yaml and change the 'requires' section of the srv module + disable the db-deployer in favor of the postgres-deployer, as well as the postgres db resource.*

+To install, in Terminal or Command Prompt, run:

+1. Install the SAP CAP SDK 'CDS-DK': `npm i -g @sap/cds-dk`
+2. Download this tool from git: `git clone https://github.com/SAP/migration-tool-for-cloud-integration.git --depth 1`
+3. Navigate into the root project folder: `cd migration-tool-for-cloud-integration`
+4. Install this tool: `npm install`
+5. Build the project: `mbt build`
+6. Deploy the project: `cf deploy ./mta_archives/migrationtool_1.3.0.mtar`

+Now you can add the Fiori applications to your Work Zone site via the Work Zone Admin site:
+1. Sync your HTML5 repository
+2. Add the HTML5 apps to your content
+3. Assign the apps to a Group and Role
+4. Create a Site containing the Role

+Now you can grant users access to the application via the BTP Cockpit Role Collections
+1. Assign the CF role `CPI Migration Tool User`
+2. Assign the front-end role created by you in the previous step

+Now the tool can be accessed via Work Zone:
+To locally monitor the application logs, run the following command in Terminal: `cf logs migrationtool-srv | grep -v RTR`

+To enable Hybrid mode, excute `cds bind -2 migrationtool-db` to use the HANA database and run your local application via `cds watch --profile hybrid`.

 ## Documentation

 To learn how to use the tool, please refer to the [user documentation](/docs).